Soorya (film)

 Soorya (සූර්යා) is a 2025 Sri Lankan Sinhalese action thriller film directed by Mahesh Munasinghe and produced by Dinesh Muthugala.
-The film stars Janith Wickramage and Nihari Perera in lead roles, while Dilhani Ekanayake, Lucky Dias and Isuru Lokuhettiarachchi made supportive roles.
+The film stars Janith Wickramage and Nihari Perera in lead roles, while Dilhani Ekanayake, Mike Fernando and Isuru Lokuhettiarachchi made supportive roles.

 The film was released on 12 July 2025 and has received positive reviews from audience and critics.